Call for Abstracts

 Data donation has emerged as a critical avenue for (computational) social science.
-Rooted in data portability rights (such as those established by the GDPR), data donation allows researchers to request that participants download their personal data packages (DDPs) from digital platforms and share them via secure Data Donation Tools (DDTs).
+Rooted in data portability rights, data donation allows researchers to request participants data download packages (DDPs) from digital platforms and share them via secure Data Donation Tools (DDTs).
 This approach offers a promising pathway to capture granular, user-level trace data while bypassing the reactivity biases of user trace data collection via logging (e.g., browser plug-ins, apps).

-We invite paper submissions that tackle the following themes, ranging from collection logistics to advanced analytical strategies.
-The papers can be empirical, theoretical, methodological, or policy-oriented.
+We invite abstract submissions regarding – but not restricted to – the following topics, ranging from collection logistics to advanced analytical strategies.
+Abstracts can be empirical, theoretical, methodological, or policy-oriented.

 I. Challenges in Collection, Ethics, and Infrastructure

-The process of acquiring data remains fraught with friction and bias.
+The process of acquiring DDPs remains fraught with friction and bias.
 We welcome contributions that address the “back-bone” of data donation:

 II.
 Methodological Innovations and Analytical Practices

-Data donation is not merely a collection challenge; it is an analytical one.
+Data donation is not merely a collection challenge; but also an analytical one.
 When augmented with survey data or content metadata, these datasets become exceptionally rich and complex.
-We invite empirical studies and methodological papers that explore how to make sense of this data:
+We invite empirical studies and methodological contributions that explore how to make sense of this data:

-- Data Linkage Strategies: Best practices for robustly linking data donations with external data sources (e.g., surveys, passive metering, or contextual metadata).
+• Data Linkage Strategies: What are the best practices for robustly linking data donations with external data sources (e.g., surveys, passive metering, or contextual metadata)?

 Submission Guidelines